oakestra/dashboard/README.md

-# EdgeIO-Frontend
+# Oakestra-Frontend

 You can find a detailed description [here](docs/README.md)

-This is the fist implementation of a frontend for the EdgeIO framework.
+This is the fist implementation of a frontend for the Oakestra framework.
-The EdgeIO frontend sends API calls to the System-Manager and displays the results.
+The Oakestra frontend sends API calls to the System-Manager and displays the results.

 ## Development server